A birthday party checklist is not only helpful as a last-minute checker, it will help your planning stay on track. Because without it –

 - Invited loads of people and prefer them mingling?
 Choose a finger buffet

-- Having a summer birthday?
-Consider a garden party
+- Having a spring birthday?
+Consider some of these Spring party ideas

 Once decided, plan your food (and drink) choices and prepare in advance.